Broccoli, Blue Star Gai Lan (Organic)

 Brassica oleracea.
 45-60 days.

 Our favorite variety of Chinese broccoli chosen from trials that included eight contestants.
-We like Blue Star’s moderately thick stems and easy-to-grow nature.
+We like Blue Star’s moderately thick stems, incredible flavor, and easy-to-grow nature.
+Small plants send up stems up to 1″ thick, with small broccoli-like clusters on top.
+Due to the small stature, Gai Lan should be grown at tighter spacing than standard broccoli varieties.
+We recommend 4-6″ spacing in row.
 There are many tropically adapted varieties of Chinese broccoli and, unlike those, Blue Star was very happy in our temperate northern climate.
-An essential and loved vegetable in Chinese and Thai culinary traditions, Gai Lan deserves a spot in every garden.
 The flavor is robust, somewhere between broccoli and collard greens.
-In Thailand, where it is known as kana, we have seen it served in pad see ew street noodles.
-It is commonly added to stir fry there as well.
-Also found in Vietnamese and Burmese cooking, the common Chinese preparation is in stir fry with pork, seasoned with ginger, garlic and oyster sauce.
+An essential and loved vegetable in many culinary traditions, Gai Lan deserves a spot in every garden.
+In Thailand, where it is known as kana, we have seen it served in pad see ew street noodles and stir fry.
+Also commonly found in Chinese, Vietnamese and Burmese cuisine.
 Gai Lan is also known as Chinese kale.